 There is more information about the transfer on Rothesay Life’s website.

 Your latest copy of In Focus is out now.
 View it online for lots of useful information including:

-The latest news from the Scheme, including an update of the Scheme’s closure, the latest on pension scams and transfers and online updates
+The latest news from the Scheme, including the Scheme’s new insurance policy for pensions in payment (‘buy in’) and online updates

 The latest on the Scheme’s financial health

 Details of the Scheme’s investments

 A feature on the Trustee’s new Chair, Roger Maynard

 Visit our Scheme Documents page to see the full report and financial statements.

 The system we use to send you emails makes sure we do not issue more than one to each member’s email address.
 This means it’s important to make sure the email address we hold for you is an individual one, and not a shared email.

 Update your email address so you don’t miss out on any of your notifications.